Global Growth to Continue to Rise in 2018 as Economy Overcomes Potential Political Risks, IHS Markit Says

 The potential risks the analysis highlights include:

-- Financial: a sharper-than-expected rise in inflation by global central banks, leading to damage in confidence;
+- Financial: a sharper-than-expected rise in interest rates by global central banks, leading to damage in confidence;

 - Policy: trade friction between the U.S. and its trading partners; or mismanaged deleveraging in China;